IamLiesa/blog_21moves/content/blog/the-ultimate-bosu-ball-workout-guide.md

 {{% header "The ultimate Bosu Ball Workout Guide" %}}

 If you’re anything like me you’ve probably seen a BOSU Ball at your gym, wondering what that strange “half-ball thingy” is.
 I had never really known what to do with it until I saw a great Bosu Ball workout.
-That’s when I started researching what workouts to do with it.
+That’s when I started researching what workouts to do with it and collected the best BOSU Ball workouts here.

-The BOSU Ball is a balance trainer that can be used on both sides.
+A little bit on the history of the BOSU Ball first: The BOSU Ball is a balance trainer that can be used on both sides.
 That’s where it got its name from: Both sides utilized.
 On the one side, it is completely flat and it can lie on the ground while on the other side it is essentially an exercise ball cut in half.
 The ball provides different challenges for your muscles, no matter which side you use.

-David Weck invented the Bosu Ball in 1999.
+David Weck is the inventor of the Bosu Ball.
+He invented it in 1999.
 By this time it was mainly used in physiotherapy and by sport medicine specialists.
-Nowadays it found its way into most gyms and home gyms.
+Nowadays, it found its way into most gyms and home gyms.
 With its combination of stable/unstable surface it offers a wide range of possibilities for the daily workout.
-It can be used for the functional training, balance training, stabilization workouts and for strength training.
+The BOSU Ball can be used for functional training, balance training, stabilization workouts and for strength training.
 With these exercises, you will improve your posture and body control and you'll also strengthen the back- and ab muscles.

 {{< fluid_pin_it_images
   "col-xs-12|img/posts/the-ultimate-bosu-ball-workout-guide/twisting-plank.jpg|Twisting Plank on a BOSU ball"